Cobos-Bioinfo/Typst-Report-Template/README.md

 **"Package not found" error:**
 - Verify the template is installed in the correct directory
-- Check that the path includes `local/Typst-Report-Template/Demoboth `template.typ` and `typst.toml` are present
+- Check that the path includes `local/Typst-Report-Template/Demo` both `template.typ` and `typst.toml` are present

 **Logo/images not showing:**
 - Use `image("path")` when loading images in the template parameters